Doctor Strange in the Multiverse of Madness: Post-production

-Patrick Stewart, who portrayed Charles Xavier / Professor X in the X-Men film series, was revealed to be appearing in the film in an undisclosed role with the release of the full trailer in February 2022; Stewart was believed to be reprising the role of Xavier, which had previously been the subject of speculation.
-A poster for the film, released at the same time, additionally teased the inclusion of Captain Carter, a character who was introduced in What If...?.
+Patrick Stewart, who portrayed Charles Xavier / Professor X in 20th Century Fox's X-Men film series, was revealed to be appearing in the film in an undisclosed role with the release of the full trailer in February 2022; Stewart was believed to be reprising the role of Xavier, which had previously been the subject of speculation.
+A poster for the film, released at the same time, additionally teased the inclusion of Peggy Carter / Captain Carter, a character who was introduced in What If...?.
 Stewart initially denied that he was in the film, but soon admitted that he was.
 The trailer also revealed that Topo Wresniwiro would reprise his role of Hamir from Doctor Strange.
 A creature resembling prominent Doctor Strange villain Shuma-Gorath appears in the film, but it is given the name Gargantos, which comes from a different comic book character, because the rights to the name Shuma-Gorath belong to Heroic Signatures.
-Gargantos' eye was modeled after that of Olsen's in order to foreshadow her role as the film's antagonist.
+Gargantos' eye was modeled after that of Olsen's to foreshadow her role as the film's antagonist.
 The cosmic entity the Living Tribunal also makes a brief appearance.
 Discussing Stewart's involvement, as well as assumptions based on the trailer that the Illuminati would be appearing in the film, Palmer said returning actors would not necessarily be portraying characters that had been seen before, and if Marvel Studios were to introduce the Illuminati they would do a "more MCU-driven" version of the group.